EddieTheEd/Obsidian-Vault/002_Notes/Number Sets Notes.md

 Thus, $q^2$ is even, where $k = r^2$.

-As shown above, the square of any number’s parity (even or odd) is the same as the number’s parity.
+As shown above, the square of a number’s parity (even or odd) is the same as the number’s parity.
 Therefore, $q$ is even.

-However, this means that both $p$ and $q$ are even, and this contradicts our initial assumption that there are no common factors between $p$ and $q$.
+However, this means that both $p$ and $q$ are even, and this contradicts our initial assumption that there are no common factors between $p$ and $q$ (even numbers have the common factor of 2).

 Therefore, the statement $\sqrt{2} = \frac{p}{q}$ is false and thus $\sqrt{2}$ is not rational.
 ```